 for South Africa

-In the past two years enquiries for drone footage and what some call ‘aerial photography’ has surged.
-And massively so.
-To save you a lot of time reading, currently Baithe Photography does not offer drone footage.
-If, however you would like to know why, then carry on reading – and also educate yourself regarding the current South African laws around it.
+In the past three years enquiries for drone footage and what some call ‘aerial photography’ has surged massively.
+Currently Baithe Photography does offer drone footage but, it’s a little complicated due to it being a heavily regulated industry.
+If you would like to understand why, then carry on reading – and also educate yourself regarding the current South African laws around it.

-Hugely important note: anything that is written here is based on my research and therefore you would do well to do the research yourself if you are thinking of 1) buying a drone, 2) using a drone, 3) hiring someone to fly a drone.
-Fines and prison sentences have been and will continue to be handed out to those who do not comply.
+Hugely important note: anything that is written here is based on my research at the time of wriring and therefore you would do well to do the research yourself if you are thinking of 1) buying a drone, 2) using a drone, 3) hiring someone to fly a drone.
+Large fines and prison sentences have been and will continue to be used to threaten those who do not comply with South Africa’s drone laws.

 Commercial Drone Photography